kobotabby/kobotabby/README.md

-👋 - Hello!
-I'm Ethan, a Systems Design Engineering Student at the University of Waterloo.
+👋 - Hi!
+I'm Ethan Gan, a Systems Design Engineering Student at the University of Waterloo.

 👜 - Currently **looking for work** during the **2025 winter work term**! (_January 2025 - April 2025_)